Photo of a ghost tour on the streets of Chicago run by Chicago Hauntings

 Advertising

-Best ghost tours in the USA
+Top ghost tours in the U.S.

 By day, the shops and houses lining the streets of this quaint Colonial living-history museum are filled with performers reenacting daily life in the 18th century.
 At night, however, the 300-year-old buildings tell a spookier tale, which you can hear all about on The Original Ghosts of Williamsburg tour.
 On the second-oldest ghost tour in the United States, a guide armed with a candle-lit lantern takes you on a one-mile walk through the campus of The College of William & Mary and around Colonial Williamsburg, describing otherworldly experiences in a family-friendly way.
-Those seeking a scarier adventure should opt for the “extreme” tour, where tour guides use various ghost detectors to find paranormal activity — watch your back, folks.
+Those seeking a scarier adventure should opt for the “extreme” tour, where tour guides use various ghost detectors to find paranormal activity—watch your back, folks.

 Advertising

 Though there are dozens of walking tours winding their way through the labyrinth of this storied Manhattan neighborhood, the tour led by Boroughs of the Dead is simply to die for (pun intended).
-As you wander past buildings New Yorkers have called home for centuries, guides call out murder scenes, secret burial grounds, and spots where modern-day ghost hunters discovered paranormal activity.
+As you wander past buildings New Yorkers have called home for centuries, guides call out murder scenes, secret burial grounds and spots where modern-day ghost hunters discovered paranormal activity.
 You’ll also learn how Greenwich Village influenced authors such as Edgar Allen Poe and H.P.
 Lovecraft to write their famous horror stories.

 Advertising